Kielbasa Soup with Beans

 - Add cannellini beans and broth to the crockpot.
 Stir to combine and set to low heat for 4 hours.

-- When ready to eat, cook your pasta in a separate pot according to package directions. (this is recommended to avoid over cooking the pasta in the soup, but you can cook it directly in the pot if you’d like.)
+- When ready to eat, cook your pasta in a separate pot according to package directions.
+(This is recommended to avoid over cooking the pasta in the soup, but you can cook it directly in the pot if you’d like.)

 - If you want to cook the pasta in the soup: 30 minutes before you’re ready to eat, turn the crockpot to high, add your pasta and stir every 5-7 minutes until pasta is cooked.